HORACE A. WAHL JR.

 JOHN M. IWASYK

 Sue works with her husband, Ed, at Deltrans Inc. She previously served as the director of the Delaware School for the Deaf, and most recently was the president of the non-profit Jobs for Delaware Graduates.
 She grew up in Carney's Point, NJ, and earned a Bachelor of Science degree from West Virginia University, a master's degree from Gallaudet University, and a doctorate degree from the University of Delaware.
-Sue met her husband while scuba diving, and they have been married for 38 years.
-She loves the beach, and also spends time enjoying her husband's hobbies of competitive horseshoe pitching, riding speeder cars and riding high wheel bikes.
+Sue met her husband while scuba diving, and they have been married for more than 35 years.
+She loves the beach and also spends time enjoying her husband's hobbies of competitive horseshoe pitching, riding speeder cars and riding high wheel bikes.

 EDWARD A. LIPKA